-2018 Ford Transit Wagon
+2018 Ford Transit Wagon Review, Ratings, Specs, Prices, and Photos

 For buyers who don’t need four-wheel drive in their large commercial van, the 2018 Ford Transit offers a huge range of options and configurations.

-Commercial users looking for flexibility and value will find a lot to like in the 2018 Ford Transit.
+The 2018 Ford Transit is a high-riding commercial van with a plan.
 The Euro-style Transit, offered in XL and XLT trim levels, is available in a wide variety of configurations, including passenger and cargo bodies.

 For 2018, the Transit sees a few minor additions: a package with dual alloy rear wheels is now available, leather seats are a new option, and Bluetooth is offered on a wider range of models.